 Diabetes & Heart Health Checks

 Diabetes in the workplace is becoming more prominent as an increasing number of adults are diagnosed with the disease.
 The Australian Department of Health estimates that 1.2 million people or 5.1% of the population were diagnosed with diabetes in 2016.
-It’s possible for diabetes to have a financial and psychological effect in the workplace – however, increased and awareness, prevention
+It is possible for diabetes to have a financial and psychological effect in the workplace – however, increased awareness, prevention and early diagnosis can go a long way to minimising these impacts.

-Heart disease is common both in the community at large but also amongst working age adults.
+Heart disease is common in both the community at large but also amongst working age adults.
 It is estimated that heart disease, including stroke and high blood pressure, is responsible for more costs than any other disease or injury.
 The cost in occupational terms of heart disease and stroke is harder to quantify but is likely to be similarly high.
 This is compounded by the impacts of work-related stress on employees.
-Identification of risk factors is an important first step in preventing the
+Identification of risk factors is an important first step in preventing the long-term impacts of heart disease and reducing the likelihood of catastrophic illnesses like stroke and heart attacks.

 Monitoring Your Heart Health